MIT-Emerging-Talent/ET6-CDSP-group-24-repo/README.md

 However, like any robust research method, it comes with limitations, often due to the novel nature of our research area and practical constraints:

-•⁠  ⁠Visibility Bias: Relies on publicly available reports; might underrepresent grassroots efforts or less documented instances of exclusion.
+- Visibility Bias: Relies on publicly available reports; might underrepresent grassroots efforts or less documented instances of exclusion.
-•⁠  ⁠Qualitative Ambiguity: Interpreting narratives can be subjective;
+- ⁠Qualitative Ambiguity: Interpreting narratives can be subjective;
   pinpointing exact causes or comparative "levels" of exclusion is challenging.
-•⁠  ⁠Lack of Direct User Data: Most insights are secondhand from reports, not direct PwD (People with Disabilities) interviews, potentially missing granular experiences of exclusion.
+- ⁠Lack of Direct User Data: Most insights are secondhand from reports, not direct PwD (People with Disabilities) interviews, potentially missing granular experiences of exclusion.
-•⁠  ⁠No Statistical Generalizability: Captures specific cases and patterns, not broad statistical representation across Sub-Saharan Africa.
+- ⁠No Statistical Generalizability: Captures specific cases and patterns, not broad statistical representation across Sub-Saharan Africa.
-•⁠  ⁠Inconsistent Depth: Detail levels vary across sources.
+- ⁠Inconsistent Depth: Detail levels vary across sources.
-•⁠  ⁠Manual Structuring in Underexplored Domains: Given the largely unresearched nature of this specific intersection, the process of manually structuring this qualitative data was extensive and resource-intensive.
+- ⁠Manual Structuring in Underexplored Domains: Given the largely unresearched nature of this specific intersection, the process of manually structuring this qualitative data was extensive and resource-intensive.
-•⁠  ⁠Time and Financial Constraints: Limited time and funding prevented us from conducting more structured data collection methods, such as original surveys or in-depth interviews.
+- ⁠Time and Financial Constraints: Limited time and funding prevented us from conducting more structured data collection methods, such as original surveys or in-depth interviews.
 This practical limitation shaped the scope of our methodology.